tansive/tansive/README.md

 <details> <summary>Examples: Create tool and agent sessions</summary>

-e.g., You can create secure MCP endpoints for different roles to configure tools such as cursor.
+e.g., You can create secure MCP endpoints with different roles to configure tools such as cursor.
+Here we use Tansive as just a tool orchestrator and proxy.

 ```bash
 $ tansive session create /skillsets/tools/deployment-tools --view devops-engineer